themarkrizkallah/cs488/A3/README.md

 Furthermore, the puppet has more than 15 degrees of freedom as required.
 Individual abs and pecs can be manipulated!

-**Note**: If the head is rotated all the way to the right or left, the tip of the hand can clip the very edge of the ear if the appropriate arm and hand is rotated all the way up.
-Since ears are very malleable and flexible in real life, this was a concsious decision.
-It could have been avoided by restricting the y-axis of the head joint, scaling down the head, restricting the x-axis rotation of either the shoulder, elbow, or wrist, moving the head up, rotating the shoulders inward, etc. All of that being said, mitigating this would require sacrificing the aesthetic of the puppet or degrees of freedom.
-No other intersection of body parts is possible with this puppet.

 ## Picking and Selection
 `JointNodes` are selected by clicking on any of their direct `GeometryNode` children.